echefulouis/Rock-paper-scissors-CLI-game/README.md

 # Rock, Paper, Scissors Game

 A classic two-person game.
-Players start each round by choosing between “rock, paper, scissors!”
-On “shoot,” and the computer picks at random.
+Players start each round by choosing between “rock, paper, scissors” and the computer picks at random.

 ## Rules